ramapcsx2/gbs-control/README.md

 ### Slots vs Presets

 - Preset - is a collection of predefined runtime values (including output screen resolution, etc).
+  - Custom presets - a collection of predefined runtime values stored on GBSC filesystem.
 - Slot - is a collection of Presets.
 - Preferences - a collection of parameters which are used system-wide independently of Slots and Presets.
 So when Slot changes which causes Preset to change, Preferences will remain the same until user not to switch them manually.